 JOSEFINE: What is a faux pas or problem that you encounter when working with other creatives regarding representation?
 Any pet peeves you have that people say or do when working with you?

 YASMIN: I'm going to have to narrow this down because there's a lot I could say here!
 A lot of people don't think about representation because they have the privilege of being represented.
-So as the majority of photographers seem to be straight white men, and lots of straight white men own modelling platforms like publications and websites, they're mainly interested in images of conventionally attractive, thin, white, young women.
+So as the majority of photographers seem to be straight white men, and lots of straight white men own modeling platforms like publications and websites, they're mainly interested in images of conventionally attractive, thin, white, young women.
 That severely limits opportunities for models that don't fit that description.
 It's very common to see photographers who have only worked with white models, as well as publications and agencies with barely any models of colour.

 Ironically, the alternative industry isn't very different.
 I've encountered issues because - having brown skin - I innately don't fit the 'gothic aesthetic.'
-I did a whole shoot for a brand before and they told me that it wasn't 'alternative enough' even though I was modelling their designs in the same way as their white models had done.
+I did a whole shoot for a brand before and they told me that it wasn't 'alternative enough' even though I was modeling their designs in the same way as their white models had done.
 They rejected the whole set.

 I've worked with white makeup artists who have no idea how to do makeup on someone with brown skin - and it's the easy parts that seem to stump them, like having foundation or primer that isn't the colour of the moon.
 By the time one was finished with me, I looked like someone had painted me with Sudocrem and then tried to go over it with a light orange colour.
 It was ridiculous.